algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 #### Desktop or laptop PC - Recommended [(More here)](https://docs.godotengine.org/en/stable/about/system_requirements.html#id3 "Permalink to this headline")

-To edit and export to Godot Engine you need a desktop or laptop computer with the following minimum power :
+To edit and export to Godot Engine we need a desktop or laptop computer with the following minimum power :

 | **CPU**              | - _Example: Intel Core i5-6600K, AMD Ryzen 5 1600, Apple M1_, Raspberry Pi 5 with overclocking |